az-digital/arizona-bootstrap/site/content/docs/5.1/about/overview.md

 ## Get Involved

-See the [Get Involved page]({{< docsref "/about/get-involved" >}}) to learn how to join our discussions in Slack, join our weekly Arizona Digital meetings, and contribute directly to the development of Arizona Bootstrap.
+See the [Get Involved page]({{< docsref "/about/get-involved" >}}) to learn how to join our discussions on Teams, join our weekly Arizona Digital meetings, and contribute directly to the development of Arizona Bootstrap.